What is an Isa?

 These cash Isas will pay a fixed rate of interest over a set period - usually a year - on the provision that you make a regular monthly savings contribution.

 This monthly deposit is limited to your savings allowance within the Isa.
-In the 2018-19 tax year, you can contribute a maximum of £1,666 per month without exceeding your total limit of £20,000.
-This will remain unchanged in 2019-20.
+In the 2019-20 tax year, you can contribute a maximum of £1,666 per month without exceeding your total limit of £20,000.

 Again, it's likely you will not be able to withdraw any of your savings from a regular savings cash Isa, and pay face a penalty if you do so.